top of page

 Onsite you can also find a Johnny Rockets and a Buca di Beppo, both affordable and great for the family.

-Get in the vibe of a fun stay in Vegas by exploring these often over the top and deliciously kitschy hotels on and off the strip in Las Vegas.
-You'll be saying "Viva Las Vegas" in no time!
+Fun hotels in Vegas require over the top vibes.
+Stay at these deliciously kitschy hotels on and off the strip in Las Vegas and you'll be saying "Viva Las Vegas" in no time!

 two people posing in front of dice mural